freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/render-conditionally-from-props.md

 );
 ```

-Each time the button is clicked, the counter state should be incremented by a value of 1, and a single `p` element should be rendered to the DOM that contains the text "Turn: N", where N is the value of the counter state.
+Each time the button is clicked, the counter state should be incremented by a value of 1, and a single `p` element should be rendered to the DOM that contains the text `Turn: N`, where `N` is the value of the counter state.

 ```js
 (() => {